vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ### 33. Does this impact VMware vSphere 7.0?

 Yes.
 VMware vSphere 7 reached End of General Support on October 2, 2025.
 If your organization has an extended support contract, please use those processes to request patches for these issues on vSphere 7.
+Broadcom strongly encourages customers running downlevel versions to upgrade to VCF 9.1.

 ### 34. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8 or VCF 5.x?

 Not necessarily.
 VMware vSphere 8 Update 3 is the best version of vSphere 8 and new security updates are built atop it.
 We strongly urge customers to apply that version, or upgrade to VVF/VCF 9.1.
+The latest patch for VMware vSphere 8.0 Update 3 contains all released security AND bug fixes, improving system confidentiality, integrity, and availability.

+However, security updates for VMware vSphere 8.0 Update 2 components are available as well.
+Check the VMSA itself for the download links in the Support portal.
+The VMware vSphere 8.0 Update 2 updates only resolve the critical CVEs in this advisory.
+For all other updates and bug fixes, please update to 8.0 Update 3k or newer.

 VMware Cloud Foundation 5.x customers apply these updates using the asynchronous patching process described in [KB 88287](https://knowledge.broadcom.com/external/article?legacyId=88287).

-Updates for vSphere 8 Update 2 will be available in the future for customers who require them.

 ### 35. There was a commitment made to provide critical patches for perpetual-license vSphere customers.
 How do I download those patches?